microsoft/vscode-docs/api/references/extension-guidelines.md

 ## Architecture

 The VS Code UI has two types of elements: containers and items.
-Containers refer to the outer layers, which include: [Activity Bar](#view-container), Side Bar, Editor, Panel, Status Bar, and [Notifications](#notifications):
+Containers refer to the outer layers, which include: [Activity Bar](#view-container), Sidebar, Editor, Panel, Status Bar, and [Notifications](#notifications):

 ![Overview of Visual Studio Code containers elements](images/guidelines/architecture-groups.png)